Felice Pazner Malkin: Biography

-Felice Pazner Malkin was born in Philadelphia, USA.
+Felice Pazner was born in Philadelphia, United States.
 She immigrated to Israel in 1949.
-Her first studio was in Jerusalem’s Beit Hakerem neighborhood, where she painted and illustrated books.
-In 1950 she married Yaakov Malkin.
+Her first studio was in Jerusalem's Beit Hakerem neighborhood, where she painted and illustrated books.
+In 1950, she married Yaakov Malkin.
 They spent a year in Paris where Felice studied at the Sorbonne and painted at a studio in Bellevue.
-Her son Irad was born in 1951 in the United States.
+Her son, Irad, was born in 1951 in the United States.

 Art career

 In 1953, Pazner Malkin had her first one-woman show in Tel Aviv.
 She subsequently exhibited at the Tel Aviv Museum, and produced Israel's first artist-designed theater posters for the Habima, Cameri, and Matateh theater companies.

-From 1956 to 1957, Pazner Malkin returned to Paris to study theatrical art and design with Jean-Marie Serreau, and to continue her studio work.
+From 1956 to 1957, she returned to Paris to study theatrical art and design with Jean-Marie Serreau, and to continue her studio work.
 The following year, the family moved to Haifa where they stayed until 1971, and where her daughter, Sivan, was born.
+(Rabbi Sivan Malkin Maas is an Israel Prize winner for history.)

 Pazner Malkin held several additional one-woman shows during these years as well as contributions to group shows.
 Her album of drawings inspired by the Song of Songs was published in the book Jonah Jones and the Song of Songs (Haifa, 1966).

 Pazner Malkin was a founding member of Beit HaGefen, an Arab–Jewish cultural center in Haifa.
 She also founded and directed the Beit Rothschild Art School.
 In 1971 she moved to Jerusalem, where she founded the Jewish-Arab Arts Center for Hebrew University's Buber Institute and remained its director until 1975.